stlalpha/vision-2-bbs/README.md

 If it was harder to get, more elusive or exclusive, it was viewed to have a higher value.
 If you didn't know somone, you weren't going to run one of these.
 Even if you did know someone, some of them limited the number of copies that could run in an area code.

-They had exlusive proprietary networked message boards.
-You could post a message on one BBS, and if you called another bbs that was also in that network, your message would show up there as well and people there could respond to you.
+They had exlusive networked message boards, BLiTZNet, FelonyNet, CCI, etc.  You could post a message on one BBS, and if you called another bbs that was also in that network, your message would show up there as well and people there could respond to you.
 The bbs's literally called each other and passed these messages back and forth.
 Your network was cooler if it was harder to get in.

 This exclusivity was generally referred to as "Elite" or "Eliteness".
 Harder to get?
 More elite.
 Elite > lame.